The German Professor Who Defends Memory Techniques for Language Learning

 But I don’t know the exact extent to which Dr. Sperber’s techniques apply only to all languages or just German.
 My guess is that their principles will be universally applicable (or at least adaptable).

-In the meantime, this interview is conducted in German.
+In the meantime, the following interview is conducted in German.
 Don’t worry if you don’t know the language.
 The video includes English subtitles so anyone can follow along.

 Here’s what you’ll learn in this video: